That dollar amount results from a 13.2% gain from $1.55 billion 5 years earlier in 2020.

 - State Bank of Mauritius (commercial bank)

-In macroeconomic terms, Mauritius’ total exported goods represent 4.1% of its overall Gross Domestic Product for 2022 ($33.9 billion valued in Purchasing Power Parity US dollars).
-That 4.1% for exports to overall GDP in PPP for 2022 is less than the 6% for 2021.
-Those percentages suggest a relatively decreasing reliance on products sold on international markets for Mauritius’ total economic performance, albeit based on a short timeframe.
+In macroeconomic terms, Mauritius’ total exported goods represent 4.5% of its overall Gross Domestic Product for 2024 ($39.1 billion valued in Purchasing Power Parity US dollars).
+That 4.5% for exports to overall GDP in PPP for 2024 exceeds the 4.1% for 2023.
+Those percentages suggest a relatively increasing reliance on products sold on international markets for Mauritius’ total economic performance, albeit based on a short timeframe.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Mauritius’ unemployment rate averaged 7.66% for 2022, down from an average 9.1% in 2021 according to statistics from the International Monetary Fund.
+Mauritius’ unemployment rate averaged 5.8% for 2024, down from an average 6.106% in 2023 according to International Monetary Fund statistics.

 Mauritius’ capital city is Port Louis.